-PLNG5410 Geography and Planning Practicum
+PLNG5410 Geography, Planning, Environment and Development Practicum

 - 6 points

 - This unit involves students completing an internship with a host organisation during the course of the semester.
-It is designed to provide students the opportunity to apply their geographical and planning skills and knowledge within a work-based setting.
+It is designed to provide students the opportunity to apply their geographical, environmental, development and planning skills and knowledge within a work-based setting.
 The unit provides the opportunity for students to better understand the links between theory and practice; develop their skills for the work environment; and further develop their transferable skills.

 Supplementary assessment is not available in this unit.